New Colorado Crime Prevention Bill Unveiled As Neighbors Demand Stronger Involuntary Commitment Laws

 Some Denver neighbors say the legislation introduced so far doesn’t go far enough.

-Terry Hildebrandt lives in the Golden Triangle, and like many of his neighbors, is fed up with the increase in crime, violence, and open drug use in the city along with the illegal encampments where he says all three thrive.
+Terry Hildebrandt lives in Denver’s Golden Triangle neighborhood and, like many of his neighbors, is fed up with the increase in crime, violence and open drug use in the city along with the illegal encampments where he says all three thrive.

 Hildebrandt has been taking pictures of the people who live in the alley behind his home for the last year and half.
 He thought if public officials could see the indignity and the inhumanity, they would do whatever it took to get the individuals off the street.